|Nutrition Facts (per serving)|

 Edamame, which is in season during the summer, is a wonderfully nutritious and popular vegetable to add to maze gohan during the warmer months, and in our family it is especially popular among kids.

 This edamame ma-zeh gohan recipe uses brown rice mixed with shelled edamame (soy beans), nametake (seasoned Japanese mushrooms), and a dried rice seasoning or furikake as it is known in Japanese.

-Select amount of rice depending on whether you are cooking for two or more.
 Wash brown rice well and drain until water runs almost clear.
-Allow rice to soak for 30 minutes, time permitting.
-Cook rice according to your rice cooker's instructions.
+Allow rice to soak in clean water for 30 minutes.

-While the rice is cooking, cook frozen shelled edamame in boiling water for about 5 minutes until the beans are tender.
+While rice is cooking, cook frozen shelled edamame in boiling water for about 5 minutes until beans are tender.
 Drain and rinse with cold water.
 Set aside.

-After the rice is done cooking, allow it to rest in the rice cooker for about 15 minutes.
-Transfer the rice to a large shallow wooden sushi dish (or Japanese "oke").
+After rice is done cooking, let rest in rice cooker for about 15 minutes.
+Transfer rice to a large shallow wooden sushi dish (or Japanese oke).

-Gently incorporate the Wakame-Chazuke (Green Tea) Furikake seasoning with the rice.
-If available, use a Japanese "shamoji" or rice paddle for ease of use.
+Gently incorporate the wakame-chazuke (green tea) furikake seasoning into rice.
+If available, use a Japanese shamoji or rice paddle for ease of use.